Rochet2/AIO/README.md

 -- Returns false on client side and true on server side.
-By default the -- path is the current file's path and name is the file's name -- 'path' is relative to worldserver.exe but an absolute path can also be given. added = AIO.AddAddon([path, name])
+By default the -- path is the current file's path and name is the file's name -- 'path' is relative to worldserver.exe but an absolute path can also be given.
+-- You should call this function only on startup to ensure everyone gets the same -- addons and no addon is duplicate. added = AIO.AddAddon([path, name])
+-- The way this is designed to be used is at the top of an addon file so that the -- file is added and not run if we are on server, and just run if we are on client: if AIO.AddAddon() then
+    return
+end

 -- Similar to AddAddon - Adds 'code' to the addons sent to players.
 The code is trimmed -- according to settings in AIO.lua.
 The addon is cached on client side and will